shamsurlm10/AppointDoc/README.md

 # AppointDoc API Documentation

 ## 📖 Overview
 The **AppointDoc API** allows users to register, log in, and manage medical appointments.
-It provides secure endpoints to create, retrieve, update, and delete appointments using **JWT-based authentication**.
+It follows the principles of Clean Architecture, ensuring scalability, maintainability, and separation of concerns.
+The Api provides secure endpoints to create, retrieve, update, and delete appointments using **JWT-based authentication**.

 ---